 In the U.S, we have to have a permanent residence legally known as a domicile.
 This is so that the government can keep up with us and we can cast our vote and be taxed accordingly.
 The tax part is why you should most likely move but other things to consider are the cost of vehicle registration, and auto/health insurances (and if they cover you nationwide).

 Colorado for instance has an insanely high income tax and auto insurance rates that will cost you a fortune even though you won’t actually “live” full-time there as a nomad.
 It’s better to move your domicile to a low or no income tax state so you can save money.
-Do not worry, you will still be a good citizen paying various amounts of taxes through gas and sales tax, etc as you travel.
-There is just no reason to pay unnecessary taxes in a high income tax state.
+Do not worry, you will still be a good citizen paying various amounts of taxes through federal, gas, and sales tax, etc as you travel.
+There is just no reason to pay unnecessary taxes in a high tax state.

 Florida, Texas, and South Dakota are all very popular states for nomads as they have no income tax, and getting your domicile setup is fairly easy.
 All three have different requirements and advantages depending on your rig so do your research.
 Moving your domicile can take time so start planning this well in advance as you may have to live in the state you choose for some time in order to acquire everything you need.